wso2/docker-is/README.md

 The Identity Server and Identity Server Analytics Dockerfiles help you build generic Docker images for deploying Identity Server and
 Identity Server Analytics in containerized environments.
 Each dockerfile includes the JDK, a product distribution and a collection of utility libraries required to build an image.
-Configurations, custom JDBC drivers other than the default MySQL JDBC driver provided, extensions and other deployable artifacts are designed to be provided via volume mounts<br> to the containers spawned.
+Configurations, custom JDBC drivers other than the default MySQL JDBC driver provided, extensions and other deployable artifacts are designed to be provided via volume<br> mounts to the containers spawned.

 Docker Compose files have been created according to the most common Identity Server deployment profiles available for allowing users to quickly evaluate product features along side their co-operate identity and access management requirements.
 The Compose files make use of